ridoy/crate/README.md

 # DISCONTINUED

 **If you're a developer I encourage you to fork this project and maintain it.
 People seem to like it.
-I've left a checklist of work to do below**
+I've left a checklist of work to do below.**

 Crate still works, but with lack of interest and youtube-dl being dead, I've pretty much abandonded this project.